-- This includes the „Personal Mastery“, i.e. personal development and self-management.
-There are two exciting questions: What do I want to contribute and what do I want to leave behind?
+- This includes „Personal Mastery“, i.e. personal development and self-management.
+This asks two exciting questions: What do I want to contribute and what do I want to leave behind?

 - The third area is the „shared vision“.
 A well-formulated shared vision and mission can encourage real engagement.
-Top management normally impose the vision but must show what people want to achieve together.
+Top management normally imposes the vision but must show what people want to achieve together.

 - The fourth area is team learning, togetherness, dialogue, and common thinking.
-If we manage to see everyone equally in the company and value every contribution, we have a great chance to push each other up and thus become successful together.
+If we manage to see everyone in the company equally and value every contribution, we have a great chance of pushing each other up and thus becoming successful together.